enochloy/GBTM/README.md

 # 📈 gbtm: Group-Based Trajectory Modeling in Python

-A Python package for **Group-Based Trajectory Modeling (GBTM)** using the Expectation-Maximization (EM) algorithm.
-Designed to uncover latent subgroups within longitudinal data, each following a distinct trajectory.

----

-## 📘 1.
-Introduction
+## 1. Introduction

 **Group-Based Trajectory Modeling (GBTM)** is a statistical technique used to identify clusters of individuals following similar developmental trajectories over time.
 It assumes the population is composed of a finite number of latent subgroups, each with its own parametric time trend.

 ### Supported Distributions